KaotoIO/kaoto.io/content/blog/kaoto-2.2-release/index.md

 ---
 ## Say "Hello" to Kaoto 2.2.0

-For this release we focused on enhancing the usability and also the look and feel of the graphical editor.
-While doing so we also fixed several reported issues, for instance the visualization of parallel steps inside a WireTap or LoadBalance EIP.
-We did also add a lot of icons for new and existing [Apache Camel](http://camel.apache.org) components, which hopefully help to better identify them in the catalog as well as in your integrations.
+For this release, we focused on enhancing the usability and the look and feel of the graphical editor.
+While doing so we also fixed several reported issues, for instance, the visualization of parallel steps inside the `Multicast` and `LoadBalance` EIPs.
+We also added new icons for existing and new [Apache Camel](http://camel.apache.org) components, which helps to better identify them in the catalog as well as in your integrations.
 This release also ships with [Apache Camel 4.8.0](https://camel.apache.org/blog/2024/09/RELEASE-4.8.0/) support.

 ## Give it a try!